Nandaka/DanbooruDownloader/readme.txt

 Q2: I cannot download/can only download 1 image from 3DBooru!
 A2: On Settings tab, check Pad User Agent.

-Q3: I can use space, the program always converting it to underscores!
+Q3: I cannot use space in batch download, the program always converting it to underscores!
 A3: Use '+' for space.

+Q3: I got 'ERROR_MESSAGE_HERE'!
+A3: Sent me a message in the comment with the details, such as:
+    - The Provider you are using.
+    - The query.
+    - The settings (screen shot is fine, please upload it to http://imgur.com/)
+    - The error message (screen shot also fine)

 Supported Board
 =============================